 Another distinguishing feature was the nature of the support provided by the core ECHORD++ partners to Experiments partners, in terms of breadth, of frequency of exchanges, but also in terms of the procedural agility necessary to place Experiments in the best position to succeed.
 In particular, the aforementioned emphasis on innovation implies the delivery of support services extending well beyond the sole provision of financial support.
-More specifically, services in terms of networking like brokerage days, Instrument-specific and project-wide community events, Public Relations (PR, support including coaching of Experiments partner, definition of PR plan, invitation to high-profile professional fairs, organization of Instrument- or project-wide PR events), support for administrative aspects (in the form of a service desk, accessible to all Experiment partners), and support for commercialization, business planning and development.
+More specifically, services in terms of networking like brokerage days, instrument-specific and project-wide community events, advice on tailor-made Public Relations activities, support for administrative aspects (as a service desk, accessible to all Experiment partners), and support for commercialization, business planning and development.
+PR included coaching of Experiments partners, definition of PR plan, invitation to high-profile professional fairs, and organisation of instrument- or project-wide PR events.

-The structure of the Experiments Instrument, as detailed in the project's Description of Work, called for frequent interactions between Experiment partners, performing RTD work, and core partners, providing support as discussed above, but also monitoring progress of the Experiment.
+The structure of the Experiments instrument, as detailed in the project's description of work, called for frequent interactions between Experiment partners, performing RTD work, and core partners, providing support as discussed above, but also monitoring progress of the Experiment.
 The monitoring process was organized around two-monthly calls, on which Experimenters reported recent progress, setbacks encountered and corresponding possible deviations.
 The content of these calls was not limited to technical aspects but also included discussion of PR activities and refinement of the business plan for the developed product.
 Exchanges were supported by a dedicated online infrastructure, centralizing relevant documents, in particular deliverables, and keeping track of deadlines, milestones, status of Key Performance Indicators (KPIs) and of the general progress of the Experiment.
-This frequency of monitoring calls was, relative to usual project progress-tracking procedures, high.
+This frequency of monitoring calls was high, relative to usual project progress-tracking procedures.
 In practice however, monitoring procedures, and more generally the specifics of the support provided, was adjusted for each Experiment, based on particular needs identified.
 In other words, we observed tremendous heterogeneity, in the different Experiments funded, in terms of the nature of the work being conducted, the maturity of the technologies involved, and the experience and conversely, needs, of the Experiment consortium partners in different aspects like for instance technical expertise, PR or business development.
-Adjusting the support provided in accordance has proved a key factor to success, although the implied agility in implementation of project procedures required significant efforts from the core consortium partners overseeing the Instrument.
+Adjusting the support provided in accordance has proved a key factor to success, although the implied agility in implementation of project procedures required significant efforts from the core consortium partners overseeing the instrument.